QubesOS/qubes-doc/common-tasks/software-update-vm.md

 There are several ways to deal with this problem:

 -   Only install packages from trusted sources -- e.g. from the pre-configured Fedora repositories.
-All those packages are signed by Fedora, and as we expect that at least the package's installation scripts are not malicious.
+All those packages are signed by Fedora, and we expect that at least the package's installation scripts are not malicious.
 This is enforced by default (at the [firewall VM level](/doc/firewall/)), by not allowing any networking connectivity in the default template VM, except for access to the Fedora repos.

 -   Use *standalone VMs* (see below) for installation of untrusted software packages.

--   Use multiple templates (see below) for different classes of domains, e.g. a less trusted template, used for creation of less trusted AppVMs, would get various packages from somehow less trusted vendors, while the template used for more trusted AppVMs will only get packages from the standard Fedora repos.
+-   Use multiple templates (see below) for different classes of domains, e.g. a less trusted template, used for creation of less trusted AppVMs, would get various packages from somewhat less trusted vendors, while the template used for more trusted AppVMs will only get packages from the standard Fedora repos.

 Some popular questions:

 -   So, why should we actually trust Fedora repos -- it also contains large amount of 3rd party software that might buggy, right?

 As long as template's compromise is considered, it doesn't really matter whether /usr/bin/firefox is buggy and can be exploited, or not.
 What matters is whether its *installation* scripts (such as %post in the rpm.spec) are benign or not.
-Template VM should be used only for installation of packages, and nothing more, so it should never get a chance to actually run the /usr/bin/firefox and got infected from it, in case it was compromised.
+Template VM should be used only for installation of packages, and nothing more, so it should never get a chance to actually run the /usr/bin/firefox and get infected from it, in case it was compromised.
 Also, some of your more trusted AppVMs, would have networking restrictions enforced by the [firewall VM](/doc/firewall/), and again they should not fear this proverbial /usr/bin/firefox being potentially buggy and easy to compromise.

--   But why trusting Fedora?
+-   But why trust Fedora?

 Because we chose to use Fedora as a vendor for the Qubes OS foundation (e.g. for Dom0 packages and for AppVM packages).
 We also chose to trust several other vendors, such as Xen.org, kernel.org, and a few others whose software we use in Dom0.
 We had to trust *somebody* as we are unable to write all the software from scratch ourselves.
 But there is a big difference in trusting all Fedora packages to be non-malicious (in terms of installation scripts) vs. trusting all those packages are non-buggy and non-exploitable.
 We certainly do not assume the latter.